-You can obtain genuine feedback from these customers.
+You can obtain genuine feedback from these clients.
 So, you need to segment your customer profiles based on their nature, interests, frequency.
-Make sure that they are approached by your human agents and make them feel important to increase the chances of getting authentic feedback.
+Make sure that they are approached by your human agents and make feel important to increase the chances of getting authentic feedback.

 Conducting market research helps in getting feedback from all kinds of buyers to understand their changing behavior, identify their likes & dislikes.
 Once you know your customers better, you can position your current marketing and messaging to serve them better.

 Doing market research on how to ask for customer feedback can give your business key insights into your strengths and weaknesses.
 Using the insights in the right way will help your business to thrive and grow.